aduffy70/Protocols/RAD-seq_protocol.md

 incubate for 5 min at 95C in the thermocycler.

 Place in a covered styrofoam box to cool very slowly to room temperature.

-Let very slowly cool in covered Styrofoam box to room temperature to obtain double-stranded adaptor stock.
 Store at -20C.

 ### Perform the ligation: